SummaryRead the full fact sheet

 Some jobs are more likely to affect a person with asthma because of the triggers in the environment.
 These include:

-- baking and pastry cooks – flour, additives and sodium metabisulphate
+- baking and pastry cooks – flour, additives, sodium metabisulphite, enzymes and fungi

 - car repairs and panel beating – epoxy resins and organic solvents